souzatharsis/podcastfy/paper/paper.md

 ## Working with Podcastfy Modules

 Podcastfy's components are designed to work independently, allowing flexibility in updating or extending each module.
-The data flows from the Content Extractor to the Content Generator and finally to the TTS Converter, ensuring a seamless transformation of multimodal content into audio.
-Here are some examples of how to use each module.
+The data flows from the Content Extractor to the Content Generator and finally to the Text-to-Speech Converter, ensuring a seamless transformation of multimodal content into audio.
+In this section, we provide some examples of how to use each module.

 ## Content Extraction
 Podcastfy's `content_extractor.py` module allows users to extract content from a given URL, which can be processed further to generate a podcast.
 Below is an example of how to use the content extraction component: